Lynas

-Lynas Rare Earths, Ltd. is an Australian rare-earths mining company, listed on the Australian Securities Exchange as a S&P/ASX 200 company.
-It has two major operations: a mining and concentration plant at Mount Weld, Western Australia, and a refining facility at Kuantan, Malaysia.
+Lynas Rare Earths, Ltd. is an Australian rare-earths mining company with two major operations: a mining and concentration plant at Mount Weld in Western Australia, and the Lynas Advanced Materials Plant (LAMP) in Kuantan, Malaysia.
 The company was founded in the 1990s and is headquartered in Perth, Western Australia.

-Lynas Rare Earths is one of the largest rare earths mining companies in the world and has operations in Australia, Malaysia, and other countries.
-The company is known for its Mt.
-Weld mine in Western Australia, which is one of the largest rare earths mines in the world.
+The project produces radioactive waste, and has met with resistance from local communities.

+Lynas is listed on the Australian Securities Exchange as a S&P/ASX 200 company.

+Background

+Rare earth elements are critical minerals used in the defense industry and for electronics.
+China controls 80% of global rare earth production.
+The Lynas Advanced Materials Plant is the largest rare earth production facility outside of China.